Preparation and Collection of Accepted and Non-accepted items

 - Recyclable items should be free of food debris.

-- No food contaminated paper (like pizza boxes) products can be recycle
+- No food contaminated paper (e.g. napkins, plates and cups) products can be recycled.

 - Remember to fasten the tie straps on recycling bins and close lids on recycle carts to avoid littering.